-Please do NOT send TOYS or TOY GUNS (or other violent equipment) to school.
+Please do NOT send TOYS to school.
 The classrooms are well equipped with materials for your child's development.
 If a child wants to bring something in to show his/her classmates and/or teachers, they will be encouraged to "show and tell" early in class and then asked to put it in their special "cubbie" for safekeeping.